 Trump’s tax reform

-Finally, we are learning a hard lesson; Puerto Rico cannot longer sustain its economy with tax gimmicks and federal laws, that we don’t have any control.
+Finally, we are learning a hard lesson; Puerto Rico cannot longer sustain its economy with tax gimmicks.
 It is time to create a development strategy based on our capabilities and our competitive advantages.